ibm-cloud-docs/schematics/cli-reference.md

 Scan and run the infrastructure code of your Terraform template that your workspace points to.
 When you apply a Terraform template, your resources are provisioned, modified, or removed in {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

+While your infrastructure code runs in {{site.data.keyword.bplong_notm}}, you cannot make any changes to your workspace.
+{: note}

 ```
 ibmcloud terraform apply --id WORKSPACE_ID [--target RESOURCE] [--force] [--json]
 ```